joelhawksley/identity/components/slides.md

 ^ S While the last third handles issue state.

-^ It seems as though we really have *two* components here, not one.
+^ It seems as though we really have

+^ S *two* components here, not one.

 ---